yueyu19/yueyu.personal/_projects/invgame.md

 <h2>What is the inverse game problem?</h2>

-Inverse games is the problem of inferring the players’s motives from their decision histories in noncooperative interactions.
+Inverse games is the problem of inferring players’s motives from their decision histories in noncooperative interactions.
 Such an inference explains the behavior of strange decision-makers and, perhaps more importantly, predict their future actions.
 Solving the inverse game problem can help us predict, for example, whether a basketball player will take a shot when double-teamed, whether a pocker player will call a bluff, how drivers switch their routes when facing unexpected congestion, and how cyberattacks plan their strategies when presented with different honeypots.

 <h2>How do we do it?</h2>